mrpeabody/dotfiles/README.md

   [Flameshot](https://flameshot.org/), and [MPV](https://mpv.io/)
 - `--fonts`: install, and configure terminal/VIM fonts -- [**FiraCode**](https://www.programmingfonts.org/#firacode) and
   [**CascadiaCode**](https://www.programmingfonts.org/#cascadia-code) (recommended).
+- `--flags`: *For Acrh-based Linux distros only* -- link flags for electron-based Apps (like Chrome).

 **link\.sh** will do the following: